KhronosGroup/SYCL-CTS/test_plans/spec-constants.md

 ### Specialization constant types

-All of tests described below are performed using each of the following types as the underlying type of a `specialization_id` variable.
+All of tests described below (with the exception of those tests described under "Tests which are not run for all types") are performed using each of the following types as the underlying type of a `specialization_id` variable.

 * `char`
 * `signed char`